pfmartins/occupop-unicorn/README.md

 # Occupop Unicorn

 This project is a new pattern engagement to create login pages.
-See the best login template ever.
+See the best login template ever. \

+Was used the pattern "Kiss", Keep It Simple, Stupid.\

+Main technologies:\
+- Javascript\
+- ReactJS (v17)\
+- React testing-library (v11)\
+- bootstrap (v4)\
+- react-router-dom (v5)

+## Tricks & Tips
+Login have a 1 possible success point.
+You need be smart to check login successfuly.
+Tip: Paulo is a user from platform.

+Possbible users, try now!\
+pfm@gmail.com -> pfmail\
+paulo@email.com -> oluap\
+paulomartins@gmail.com -> pmartins

 ## Available Scripts

 In the project directory, you can run:

-npm is available too..
+*npm* is available too..

 ### `yarn start`